Wednesday, 23 October 2013

 Alternatively, switch your regular fabric softener for White Vinegar!
 Not only will it soften your laundry, it will help keep limescale deposits at bay.
 And don't worry, you're clothes will smell fresh and clean - White Vinegar is a natural deodoriser and the vinegar smell will dissipate before your wash cycle is done.

-This should save you money in the long run because if limescale is left untreated,
+This should save you money in the long run because if limescale is left untreated, your energy bills will rise as the electricity goes towards heating the limescale first.

 No comments: